 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 In addition, program your thermostat for longer run-cycles.
-While this does not necessary prevent problems, it can help lower humidity in your Orlando area home.
-This can provide a more comfortable environment, as well as keep mold spores from developing in your home.
+We are not suggesting that this will prevent problems, it can help reduce humidity in your Orlando area home.
+This can provide a more comfortable environment, plus keep mold spores from developing in your home.

 Watch Out for Those Pests

-Naturally, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
-Call to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
+Make sure to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.